Aveek-Saha/TwitterFakeNet/README.md

 * **unverified_user_data -** Collect all the user information for unverified users.
 * **extract_features -** Create the features for verified and unverified users
 * **user_analysis -** Some basic analysis on verified and unverified accounts
-* **GNN -** Use different Graph Neural Networks to classify fake and real users
-* **node2vec -** Use node2vec combined with different ML models to classify fake and real users

 ### 5. Analysing Verified users
 * Rename `datasets/verified_3k.dat` to `verified.dat`